 Introduction to Web Scraping With Java

-Is there a website from where you'd like to regularly obtain data in structured fashion, but that site does not offer a standardised API, such as a JSON REST interface, yet?
-Don't fret, web scraping comes to the rescue.
+Is there a website from where you'd like to regularly scrape data in a structured fashion, but that site does not offer a standardised API, such as a JSON REST interface yet?
+Don't fret, web scraping with Java comes to the rescue.

 cover image